msakenis/stud-portal-frontend/README.md

 - MySQL Database;
 - Styled-Components for styling.

-Please note that Back-End NodeJS code is in other repo https://github.com/msakenis/studportal-BE-serverless- Back-End adapted to work on Serverless service providers like MS Azure Functions.
+Please note that the Back-End NodeJS code is in another repo https://github.com/msakenis/studportal-BE-serverless- Back-End adapted to work on Serverless service providers like MS Azure Functions.

 <!-- GETTING STARTED -->